GrahamLea/simple-log/etc/README.txt

 USAGE

+To best understand how to use Simple Log, you should read the Quick Start in the User Guide (doc/quickStart.html).
+If you're too lazy to even do that, here's the general idea...

-To use Simple Log in your application, you need jars and properties:
+To use Simple Log in your application you need jars and properties:

 1. JARS